kolver/nuget-kolver.kducer/README.md

 // recreate the program from the serialized bytes KducerTighteningProgram recreatedProgram = new KducerTighteningProgram(serializedProgram);
 ```
+There is equivalent functionality for creating and uploading sequences and general settings of the KDU controller.
 ### Connection management
 #### Internal Modbus TCP/IP task
 The Kducer object maintains an internal async tasks that periodically polls the KDU-1A over Modbus TCP for new results, and/or executes the other operations requested.